Logistics Map of Moncton (New Brunswick)

 Frequently Asked Questions

-Moncton is located in southeastern New Brunswick along the Petitcodiac River, near the Bay of Fundy.
+Moncton is located in southeastern New Brunswick along the Petitcodiac River, near the head of the Bay of Fundy.
+It is known as the “Hub City” because it sits at the center of the Maritimes’ rail and highway networks.

-Is Moncton a good base for exploring New Brunswick?
+Q: Is Moncton a good base for exploring the Maritimes?

 Summary